-The Company has granted options for the purchase of common shares, both under its stock option plan dated April 28, 2015 for employees, officers, directors and consultants of the Company and as investor stock options which are separate from the stock option plan.
+The Company has granted options for the purchase of common shares, both under its stock option plan dated April 28, 2015 for employees, officers, directors and consultants of the Company and as investor stock options, described in (i), (ii) and (iii) below, which are separate from the stock option plan.
 The options are non-assignable and may be granted for a term not exceeding five years.
 The exercise price of the options is fixed by the Board of Directors of the Company at the time of grant not less than the market price of the common shares, subject to all applicable regulatory requirements.

-As at March 31, 2018, there were three series of stock options outstanding, as follows:
+As at March 31, 2019, there were six series of stock options outstanding, as follows: